sergiy79/codecombat/Component.md

 Note that because we don't yet safely sandbox Component code and haven't quite finished those permissions, you can't actually edit Components yet as a non-admin.
 So to edit them and add new ones, [install the local server](Developer Environment) and create a local account there, which will automatically be an admin account.
 Then [send us](Developer Organization) the Component edits for review and addition to the live site.

-Let's do a series of exmaples.
+Let's do a series of examples.
 We'll start with a Thang named William with [[ThangType]] of [Soldier](http://codecombat.com/editor/thang/soldier]).
 William has these Components by default:

 * `action.Acts`
 * `ai.ChasesAndAttacks`